htmlplus/document/src/content/en/components/spinner.md

 # Spinner

-It's an indicator of progress and activity in order to show the loading state of a component or page when the user needs to wait on.
+An indicator of progress and activity.

 <Playground />